Chris FollinBy Chris Follin

 What beginner gear should actually do

 Beginner gear should be forgiving, simple to use, and hard to hate.
-I want the first setup to feel stable enough that you learn what matters before you start optimizing for niche preferences, weight spreadsheets, or internet approval.
+I want the first setup to feel stable enough that you can learn what matters before optimizing for niche preferences, packed weight, storage systems, or a vehicle full of random accessories.

 The job is not to impress anybody.
 The job is to keep the first trips from feeling confusing, miserable, or more complicated than they need to be.
 Good beginner gear reduces avoidable failure points before it tries to optimize anything fancy.